 If you’re a publisher, you can monetize your email newsletters from the first day of publication by placing native ads or display ads inside your content.
-Both display and native ads are two different types of an effective, cutting-edge ad strategy—programmatic advertising.
+Both display and native ads are two different types of effective, cutting-edge ad strategy—programmatic advertising.

 Programmatic Advertising: On-Target Marketing Magic

 Through the magic of AI-powered algorithms, as HubSpot’s Kayla Carmichael points out, advertisers can choose to target online ads to customers likely to buy their products and services.
 Furthermore, these algorithms sort through user behavior, demographics, preferences, and likes to find likely customers.
-Ads that appeal to those customers then appear as customers browse online, read emails, or read the latest stories on social media.
+Ads that appeal to those customers then appear as they browse online, read emails, or read the latest stories on social media.

 Similarly, when you get spring fever and start browsing through convertible sports cars on online car sales platforms.
 Then, when you finally get back to doing work, those darn cars pop up, tempting you to blow off the rest of the day and go car shopping.
-Again—programmatic magic.
+Again—programmatic advertising’s magic.